 The Land Trust Accreditation Commission awards the seal to community institutions that demonstrate the ability to protect important natural places and working lands forever.
 The Commission, an independent program of the Land Trust Alliance established in 2006, is governed by a volunteer board of diverse land conservation and nonprofit management experts from around the country.
 For more information about accreditation please visit land trust accreditation.

-Read the Lyme Land Conservation Trust press release announcing their accreditation.
+Read the Lyme Land Trust press release announcing their accreditation.